 The attachment to one’s car is not a new phenomenon.
 It’s a mindset that has been developing in Americans continuously over the past centuries.
 Ralph Buehler, Ph.D. named nine main reasons that have led to the car-dependency the Americans face today.

-Over the years, Europe has established higher vehicle taxes (ownership and usage) than the United States.
-Moreover, vehicle tax revenue in Europe goes into the general funds of European governments.
+Over the years, Europe has established higher vehicle ownership and usage taxes than the United States.
+Moreover, vehicle tax revenue in Europe goes into general government funds.
 In the US, large parts of the gas tax revenue are dedicated to roadway construction and improvement.

 The development of the Interstate system in the 1950s has allowed for the smoother transition from and to distant areas.
 The Interstate penetrates cities, allowing quicker transit access to suburban areas.
 Most highways in Europe only link cities without connecting different city parts.